Prathik95/Prathik95.github.io/index.md

 ## B. Episode Rollout

 To make sure that our model is learning object representations properly, we constructed episode rollout plots for ROORL and compared it to RNEM.
-The plot depicts (starting from the bottom) is the actual input to the network, k consecutive rows of cluster means for k objects, color coded $$\gamma$$ values for each time-step, next-frame prediction by the nextwork and finally the ground-truth next frame.
+The plot depicts (starting from the bottom): the actual input to the network, k consecutive rows of cluster means for **k** objects, color coded $$\gamma$$ values for each time-step, next-frame prediction by the nextwork and finally the ground-truth next frame.

 <p align="center">
        <em> RNEM rollout for one episode </em>